JoshuaVandaele/SuperISOUpdater/README.md

 ## Customization

-The `sisou.py` script uses a configuration file (`config.toml`) to define the ISOs to be updated.
-You can customize this configuration file to add or remove ISOs from the update process.

-To customize the ISOs, open the `config.toml` file and edit the relevant sections.
-Each ISO is associated with an updater class (e.g., `Ubuntu`, `MemTest86Plus`, etc.).
-You can enable or disable ISOs, select editions, or architectures you want to download by modifying the corresponding values in the configuration file.

-_NOTE: Be cautious when modifying the configuration file, as incorrect changes may cause the script to malfunction._
+SISOU is configured through a `config.toml` file, where you can control which ISOs get updated and how: toggling them on or off, and choosing your preferred editions, languages, and architectures.

-By default, the script uses the `config.toml` file located in the same directory as the Ventoy drive.

-You can specify a custom configuration file using the `-c` or `--config-file` argument when running the script:
+By default, SISOU looks for `config.toml` in the same directory as your Ventoy drive.
+You can point it to a different file with the `-c` / `--config-file` argument:

 ```sh
 sisou <Ventoy Partition> -c /path/to/config.toml
 ```

+> [!TIP]
+> No config file yet?
+No problem, one will be created for you automatically on the first run.

 ## Supported ISOs